oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/shannonization/README.md

      ```
      make fpga
      ```
-3. (Optional) As the above hardware compile may take several hours to complete, FPGA precompiled binaries (compatible with Linux* Ubuntu* 18.04) can be downloaded <a href="https://iotdk.intel.com/fpga-precompiled-binaries/latest/shannonization.fpga.tar.gz" download>here</a>.

 ## Examining the Reports
 This section will walk through how the HTML reports show the result of the optimizations we made in each version of the kernel, the definition of which can be found in `src/IntersectionKernel.hpp`.
 Start by locating `report.html` in the `shannonization_report.prj/reports/` directory.
 Open the report in Chrome*, Firefox*, Edge*, or Internet Explorer*.
-The f<sub>MAX</sub> numbers mentioned in these sections assume that the Arria&reg; 10 GX FPGA is the target.
-However, the discussion is similar for the Stratix&reg; 10 SX FPGA.
+The f<sub>MAX</sub> numbers mentioned in these sections assume that the Arria® 10 FPGA is the target.
+However, the discussion is similar for the other targets.

 #### Version 0
 The first version of the kernel, `Intersection<0>`, is the baseline implementation of the intersection kernel.
 Check the *Details* pane in the *Loop Analysis* tab for the `while` loop in the `Intersection<0>` kernel.
 You will notice that the *Block Scheduled f<sub>MAX</sub>* for the `Intersection<0>` kernel is far lower than the target (e.g., ~140 MHz).
 The *Details* pane shows that the most critical path contains the operations mentioned earlier at the end of the [Algorithm Details](#algorithm-details) Section.